Field Spaniel vs Estrela Mountain Dog: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Field Spaniel and Estrela Mountain Dog based on their distinct physical builds and metabolic profiles.
 Field Spaniel at Medium (35-50 lbs) needs caloric intake calibrated to their moderate to high (1+ hours daily) activity level, while Estrela Mountain Dog at Large to Giant (77-132 lbs) requires nutrition matched to their moderate (1-1.5 hours daily) energy output.
 The size difference means food costs diverge significantly: smaller dogs consume less volume but may need calorie-dense formulas, while larger dogs require bulk quantities of controlled-calorie food.
-Field Spaniel's predisposition to Orthopedic Conditions may require specialized dietary formulations, while Estrela Mountain Dog may benefit from diets supporting Orthopedic Conditions.
+Field Spaniel's tendency toward hip dysplasia and other orthopedic problems may require specialized dietary formulations, while Estrela Mountain Dog may benefit from diets supporting joint health and mobility.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements